hdtodd/rtl_watch/README.md

 These use instructions presume that you already have `rtl_433` in operation on your local-area network and that it publishes ISM-device packet information via `mqtt`.
 Instructions for setting that up are included below if you aren't already running `rtl_433`.

-To start the monitoring process, issue the command `python3 rtl_watch.py`.
+To start the monitoring process, issue the command `python3 rtl_watch.py` after first editing the hostname of your `rtl_433` system in that Python program.

-The program opens a display window in which it builds dynamically the table of devices recognized by `rtl_433` and for each device: the number of records received, the mean signal-to-noise rato (SNR) of those packets, the standard deviation of the SNR values, and the minimum and maximum values of SNR seen.
+The program opens a display window in which it builds dynamically the table of devices recognized by `rtl_433` and for each device displays the device name (+ id if that field is present in the packet), number of de-duplicated packets received, and the signal-to-noise rato (SNR) mean,  standard deviation, minimum, and maximum values of those packets.

+Press one of the sort buttons (device name, number of records seen, or mean SNR) to sort the display in alphabetical order of model(+id), decreasing order of number of de-duplicated packets seen, or decreasing order of mean SNR.

-Press the `print` button to see a summary of packets observed.
+Press the `print` button to see a summary of packets observed (printed in alphabetical order of device name + id).

+The sort and print functions suspend briefly the processing of any incoming packets, so a small number of packets might be missed as those functions are performed.

 Data collection continues until you press the `Quit` button.

-`sort` buttons are not yet functional.

 ## Installing `rtl_watch`

 `rtl_watch` is a Python3 program.
 It requires that the Python packages `tkinter` and `paho-mqtt` be installed on the computer on which `rtl_watch` is invoked.  `rtl_watch` has been tested on Mac OSX Catalina and Raspbian Bullseye.
 On Mac OSX, you may need to install Python3 if you haven't already done so ( https://www.python.org/downloads/macos/ ).

-To install `rtl_watch`, edit the template file to replace the placeholder "<mymonitor>" with the name of the `rtl_433` host on your local area network (which could be the same computer as `rtl_watch` is installed on):  `sed s/\<mymonitor\>/xxxx/rtl_watch.py.template > rtl_watch.py`, where "xxx" is the hostname of that `rtl_433` system.
+To install `rtl_watch`, edit the file `rtl_watch.py`to replace the placeholder "<mymonitor>" with the name of the `rtl_433` host on your local area network (which could be the same computer as `rtl_watch` is installed on).

 `rtl_watch` requires a class library, `class-stats.py`, which is included in the distribution package.